 The Massachusetts Public Records Law (G.L. c.
 66) provides that every person has a right of access to public information.
 This right of access includes the right to inspect, copy or have copies of records provided upon the payment of a reasonable fee.
-The Massachusetts General Laws broadly define "public records" to include "all books, papers, maps, photographs, recorded tapes, financial statements, statistical tabulations, or other documentary materials or data, regardless of physical form or characteristics made or received by any officer or employee" of any Massachusetts governmental entity.
+The Massachusetts General Laws broadly define "public records" to include "all books, papers, maps, photographs,, recorded tapes, financial statements, statistical tabulations, or other documentary materials or data, regardless of physical form or characteristics, made or received by any officer or employee" of any Massachusetts governmental entity.
 The Public Records Law sets forth several, narrowly construed exemptions.
-Unless a record is exempt from disclosure under one of the exemptions, the public shall have a right of access to such records or through court action by a person who has been wrongfully denied access to non-exempt public records.
+Unless a record is exempt from disclosure under one of the exemptions, the public shall have a right of access to such record.
+The Public Records Law may be enforced by the Massachusetts Supervisor of Public Records or through court action by a person who has been wrongfully denied access to non-exempt public records.